AbdelrahmanGalhom/Neural-Style-Transfer/README.md

 ### Pre-trained Models

 The repository includes several pre-trained models in the `saved_models` directory:
-- `mosaic.pth`: Mosaic style based on a stained glass painting
+- `mosaic.pth`: Mosaic style based on a stained glass painting (shown in the example images)
 - `candy.pth`: Candy style with vibrant colors
 - `rain_princess.pth`: Moody blue rain princess style
 - `starry_night.pth`: Style based on Van Gogh's Starry Night
 - `udnie.pth`: Abstract udnie style

+All these styles are included in the `images/style-images` directory and their outputs with the amber.jpg content can be found in `images/output-images`.

 ## Getting Started